Bob shows us how he makes his excellent grass cover for his HO scale layout:

 I am going to add more mud and water before I call it a wrap.
 Here’s the outcome.

-A big thanks to Bob – he’s come up with a really nice effect there.
+A big thanks to Bob – he’s come up with a really nice effect there for his grass cover.

 Now on to Hall of Fame member, Dangerous Dave.